jensengroup/AL_paper/README.md

-# AL Paper Title
+# Finding Drug Candidate Hits With a Hundred Samples: Ultra-low Data Screening With Active Learning

-This repository contains data and analysis scripts for the [AL-paper].
+This repository contains data and analysis scripts for the *Finding Drug Candidate Hits With a Hundred Samples: Ultra-low Data Screening With Active Learning*.

 ## Contents